incapption-public/LoadBalancedCronTask/README.md

+> :warning: This package is still in development
+___
 # Load Balanced Cron Task

 ## Introduction
 This is a lightweight package for load balancing your cron tasks.
-It is used to distribute tasks across a network of **identical servers** so that they are run only once and not multiple times.
+It is used to distribute tasks across a network of **identical servers** to make sure they are run only once and not multiple times.
 >It is important that your application network uses only one single central mysql database.
 A table is created in the database in which current tasks are inserted.
 A primary key ensures that the task only runs once (a kind of locking process).